flybywiresim/docs/docs/pilots-corner/beginner-guide/after-landing.md

 **Turning into the Gate**

- When turning into the gate turn off your `NOSE` light and your `RWY TURN OFF` lights to not blind the ground personnel.
-This of course is only done at this point if enough lighting is available to safely park into the gate.
+ When turning into the gate, turn off your `NOSE` light and your `RWY TURN OFF` lights to not blind the ground personnel.
+This, of course, is only done at this point if enough lighting is available to safely park into the gate.

 ![Taxi lights off](../assets/beginner-guide/after-landing/taxi-lights-off.png "Lights_Taxi_off.png"){loading=lazy }